hychn/hychn.github.io/md/workout.md

 * Side lateral raise

 # Squat
+* Screw feet outward
+* Hip drive from the bottom when going up
+* Place weight over back to avoid knee pain
+* Use hamstring as stabilizer

 * bend bar over back/elbows far back
 * bar stays over midfoot
 * screw in your feet. toes out and heels in